by Eric Nelson, Trinity Lightweight

 A structural soil was specified by Peter Walker & Partners that utilized expanded shale.
 The soil media contained 80% expanded shale and a 20% topsoil/sand mix with organic matter.
 It was placed at a 24” depth.
 The soil component provides a fertile growing medium in the voids between the aggregates, retaining moisture and nutrients for vigorous long-term plant root growth.
 The lightly compacted structural soil supports the permeable brick paving system and extends from the base of the tree to the limits of the permeable brick paving.
 The porous nature of the structural soil is helpful in mitigating the grade changes around the oak trees and aids in balancing the oxygen and water requirements at the root zone.
 Expanded shale also helps to improve the clay soil conditions where the new trees and landscape plantings were designed.
 PWP has used expanded shale on other Texas projects including the Nasher Sculpture Center, the University of Texas at Dallas, and the UT Southwestern Medical Center’s William P. Clements Jr. University Hospital.

-Phase 2 of the Speedway Mall project is scheduled for completion in late 2017 or early 2018.
+Phase 2 of the Speedway Mall project is scheduled for completion in 2018.

 The first two photos below show the conservation efforts to protect the oaks during construction.
 The structural soil extended beyond the tree canopy to allow for future growth and storm water capture.